 Top 15 Best Freshwater Fishes That Are Always Popular

-There is no surprise that people prefer keeping fish as a pet more than any other animal.
-According to a study by the American Pet Products Association, in 2019-2020, over 11.5 million people in the US alone have freshwater fishes as their pets.
+It is no surprise, people prefer keeping fish as pets more than any other animal.
+According to a study by the American Pet Products Association, in 2024, over 9.0 million people in the US alone have freshwater fish as their pets.
 Also, check archived information about pet statistics on iii.org.

 15 Best Freshwater Fishes